Combeter201/Java-II/README.md

 # Java II
-*This Repository contains every Exercise and Solution of the Java II Course from the Second Semester*
+*This Repository contains every Exercise and Solution of the Java II Course from my Second Semester*